sebastiansutter/techguides/pages/sfdemo/sfdemo_step2.md

 3. Understand what to show.

 ## 2.1 Background
 Salesforce.com as a clould platform is leveraged by many organizations throughout the world, both large and small.
 One of the primary concerns around adoption of a clould based platform such as Salesforce, is its ability to be integrated into the enterprise.
-The demonstration here shows the art of the possible of showing what an integrated enterprise looks like from the context of cloud, on-premise and mobile set in the context of a typical work day scenario.
+The demonstration here shows the art of the possible of showing what an integrated enterprise looks like from the perspective of cloud, on-premise and mobile set in the context of a typical work day scenario.

 The demo depicts the day in the life of a salesperson who is on the road to visit a customer.
 This is a good customer for the company, where there is a pending large deal on the table and the salesperson wants to ensure everything is in order from a customer satisfaction standpoint.